lakshmankumar326/Weather-Dashboard/README.md

 Step 6: Implement Search Functionality: Allow users to input a city name and fetch weather information for that city.

-Step 7: Design and Styling: Design an appealing and responsive layout for your dashboard using CSS or a CSS framework like Bootstrap or Material-UI.
+Step 7: Design and Styling: Design an appealing and responsive layout for your dashboard using CSS or a CSS framework like Bootstrap.

 Step 8: Responsive Design: Ensure your dashboard looks good and works well on both desktop and mobile devices by utilizing responsive design principles.